 Below are some of the most reliable and seller-friendly options for turning your craft or collection into a thriving online business.
+Other sites also serve as viable options for sellers looking to expand beyond Etsy.

 1. Shopify – The Best Choice for Sellers Who Want Full Control

 If you’ve ever wished Etsy gave you more freedom, Shopify is probably the answer you were looking for.
 Instead of sharing a marketplace with thousands of competitors, you run your own website—your branding, your layout, your rules.
+Shopify also offers a free plan for new sellers, allowing you to get started at no cost with limited features, making it easier for beginners or hobbyists to try selling online.

 Why Handmade Sellers Love Shopify